AutoViML/lazytransform/README.md

 `lazytransform` is a new python library for automatically transforming your entire dataset to numeric format using category encoders, NLP text vectorizers and pandas date time processing functions.
 All in a single line of code!

 ## Uses
 `lazytransform` has two important uses in the Data Science process.
 It can be used in Feature Engg to transform features or add features (see API below).
-It can also be used to train and evaluate models in MLOps pipelines with multiple models being trained simultaneusly using the same train/test split and the same feature engg strategies.
-This way there is absolutely zero or minimal data leakage.
+It can also be used in MLOps to train and evaluate models in data pipelines with multiple models being trained simultaneusly using the same train/test split and the same feature engg steps.
+This ensures that there is absolutely zero or minimal data leakage in your MLOps pipelines.

 ### 1. Using lazytransform as a simple pandas data transformation pipeline